 Part IX of the Excise Tax Act (Canada) (the "ETA") contains the rules relating to the application of the goods and services tax ("GST").
+The harmonized sales tax ("HST") applies to the same base of taxable goods and services as the GST.
+Effective July 1, 2010, Ontario combines its respective provincial sales taxes with the GST to create HST.

-The GST applies to charities in a very different manner than it applies to most other organizations.
+The GST/HST applies to charities in a very different manner than it applies to most other organizations.
 Accordingly, there are numerous special rules and exemptions that apply to charities.